List of Scream (film series) characters: Maureen Prescott

 Maureen Prescott (née Roberts) is the mother of Sidney Prescott and wife of Neil Prescott.
-She is murdered before the events of the Scream films but receives a mention in every film, with the first four films' killing spree motivations back to her in some way.
+She is murdered before the events of the Scream films but receives a mention in every film, with the first four films' killing spree motivations back to her in some way and being blamed by many (including Sidney) as the overall cause of the Ghostface spree.
 She conducted several extra-marital affairs, including those with Cotton Weary and Hank Loomis, the father of Billy Loomis.
 Cotton was arrested and convicted of her murder.
 In Scream, a killer taunts Sidney on the phone about her mother's murder; this killer is later identified as Sidney's boyfriend Billy Loomis and his friend Stu Macher.
 Billy reveals that it was he and Stu who murdered Maureen and framed Cotton for it.
 In Scream 3, the current Ghostface uses Maureen's synthesized voice and image to taunt Sidney and lure her out of hiding.
 The killer is unveiled as Roman Bridger, who reveals that he is Maureen's son and Sidney's half-brother.
 For a two-year period in her youth, before she met Sidney's father, Maureen had traveled to Hollywood to become an actress under the pseudonym Rina Reynolds.
 During this time she was impregnated with Roman by Hollywood producer John Milton, after being gang-raped.
 She then gave him up for adoption.
+After Maureen returned to Woodsboro, despite her marriage to Neil and their daughter's birth, the psychological trauma of the rape drove Maureen nymphomaniac.
 When the adult Roman found her, she denied she had been Rina and rejected him.
 Roman then proceeded to film her affairs and showed the footage to Billy before convincing him to kill Maureen, starting the chain of events that occur throughout the Scream films.

 Scream 4 introduces Maureen's sister Kate Roberts and her niece Jill Roberts.
 Sidney observing a photo gallery of Maureen in Kate's home was filmed for Scream 4, but it was deleted from the final cut.
 Scream (2022) shows Gale's remorse for writing the book about her murder, believing she is responsible for the Ghostface killings after.
-Sidney reassures her, however that it was Billy Loomis who started it and they will end it.
+Sidney reassures her, however, that it was Billy Loomis who started it and they will end it.